 #6.
 Ford Mustang

 In any form, the Mustang is a solid choice.
 Even the 2.3l EcoBoost puts out over 300 horsepower.
 What's better is the manual trans can be had at any trim with any option.
 Kudos to you Ford.
 That’s the way to do it right.
 The transmission is of great quality as well.
 Short throws and a notchy engagement make it feel like you're really doing something.
 I swear that I’m Jim Clark when I drive a Mustang, even if he did drive for Lotus, not Ford.
-Mustangs are fun to drive, have tons fo power, and that good ol’ 6-speed is fun to row through when pulling out of a cars and coffee.
+Mustangs are fun to drive, have tons of power, and that good ol’ 6-speed is fun to row through when pulling out of cars and coffee.